Dog Star Man

 Dog Star Man is a series of short experimental films, all directed by Stan Brakhage, featuring Jane Wodening.
 It was released in installments between 1961 and 1964 and comprises a prelude and four parts.
-In 1992, Dog Star Man was included in its entirety in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress. being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
+In 1992, Dog Star Man was selected for preservation in its entirety in the National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant".

 Described as a "cosmological epic" and "creation myth" (particularly the Prelude), Dog Star Man illustrates the odyssey of a bearded woodsman (Brakhage) climbing through a snow-covered mountain with his dog to chop down a tree.
 While doing so, he witnesses various mystical visions with various recurring imagery such as a woman, child, nature, and the cosmos while making his ascent.

 The five short films all form one larger film, and they are almost always shown together as one film.
 In 1965, Brakhage used the same footage from Dog Star Man and re-edited it into a much longer film, The Art of Vision.
 Both are generally considered the greatest works of his first mature period.